carenalgas/popochiu/docs/src/getting-started/creating-a-game-stub.md

 !!! info
     Lines in a specific dialog tree can be turned on and off, and you can start a different dialog tree from scripts, so you can branch out of a dialog into another one, and back writing simple wiring code.

-To create a new dialog tree click on the **Create dialog tree** button in the tab room of the Popochiu dock (_36_), and name the new dialog in the popup window that appears.
+To create a new dialog tree, click on the **Create dialog tree** button in the main tab of the Popochiu dock (_36_), and name the new dialog in the popup window that appears.

 ![Create dialog tree](../assets/images/getting-started/game_stub-dialog-27-create_button.png "Create the dialog tree from the Popochiu main dock")